- Feed eucalyptus leaves to cuddly koalas

 - Optional activities and excursions

 You’ll spend your placement staying in hostel-style accommodation in Port Douglas.
 All rooms are single-sex dorm-style, with modern facilities, free WiFi, laundry facilities and air conditioning.
+On rare occasions mixed sex dorms may be used.
 The accommodation is located around 5-10 minutes drive from the wildlife park, and transfers to and from the park are provided daily.
 Your first night and last two nights will be spent in a hostel in Cairns in a shared dorm.

 Two meals a day (breakfast and lunch) are included on working days, and there is a self-catering kitchen available at your placement accommodation for you to prepare your own meals at other times.